Skip over main navigation

 Volunteer

-As a small charity, with one employee and a small board of trustees, we couldn't achieve all we do if it wasn't for our amazing volunteers!
-We'd love to hear from you, whether you have an hour a week to spare, can help out intermittently or have bigger plans and would like to volunteer in Africa, call us!
+As a small charity, we wouldn't be able to achieve all we do if it wasn't for our amazing volunteers!
+We'd love to hear from you, whether you have an hour a week to spare, can help out intermittently or have bigger plans and would like to volunteer in Africa.

 Tag cloud